pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-prmssn-frmwrk.hbs.md

 a member of another group.

 > **Caution** When the permission plug-in is turned on with the default permission policy, API Auto
-> Registration <!-- link to component description --> no longer works due to the lack of user
+> Registration no longer works due to the lack of user identities.
-> identities.
 > Requests against the Catalog API will no longer work as before.
 For more information, see the
 > [known issues in the release notes](../../release-notes.hbs.md#1-6-1-tap-gui-ki).